 |Garnacha Tinta||red||Grenache Noir||?|

-The wine production is still often under religious supervision of a rabbi, the specifications for a kosher wine to ensure.
+Wine production is still often under the religious supervision of a rabbi to meet the requirements for one kosher wine to ensure.
 The Israeli wine names are often of Hebrew origin.
-Traditionally, full-bodied, sweet red wines, nutmeg wines and sweet white wines were produced.
-Dry or semi-dry wines now account for around 70%.
-From Chardonnay sparkling wines are produced by the champagne method.
-There are around 250 wineries that are well-known Avidan.
-Barkan Wine Cellars, Binyamina, Carmel, Castel, Cesarea, Clos de Gat, Dalton, Efrat, Flam, Galil Mountain, Golan Heights Winery, Har-Meron, Margalit, Nachshon, Pelter, Recanati, Sde-Boker, Segal, Soreq, Tabor, Teperberg 1870, Tishbi.
+Traditionally, full-bodied, sweet red wines, nutmeg wines and white sweet wines were produced.
+Dry or semi-dry wines now make up around 70%.
+Sparkling wines are produced from Chardonnay using the champagne method.
+There are around 250 wineries that are well known Avidan.
+Barkan Wine Cellars Binyamina Carmel, Castel, Cesarea, Clos de Gat, Dalton, Efrat, Flam, Galil Mountain, Golan Heights Winery Har-Meron Margalit, Nachshon, Pelter, Recanati, Sde-Boker, Segal, Soreq, Tabor, Teperberg 1870, Tishbi.
 Tulip.
-Vitkin and Yatir.
+Vitkin and yatir.
 The main export markets are Germany, France, Great Britain and the USA.